 Incumbent political parties represented either in the national parliament or the European Parliament have equal opportunities for media access.
-In 2015, the country's national broadcaster (ERT), which had been shuttered by the New Democracy-PASOK coalition government in June 2013 in order to fulfill a bailout-related quota of dismissing state personnel, was re-opened and all its personnel were hired back.
-ERT nowadays primarily, but not exclusively, communicates the views of the government coalition Syriza-ANEL, as it had done until 2014 with its previous political masters, namely either the PASOK or the ND government.
+However, the country's national broadcaster (ERT) nowadays primarily, if not exclusively, communicates the views of the government coalition Syriza-ANEL, as it had done until 2014 with its previous political masters, namely either the PASOK or the ND government.
+In addition, since 2013 - when ERT was replaced by a new public broadcaster (NERIT) for a two-year period - the trade union of ERT's employees (POSPERT) has operated a "self-managed" radio station, called ERT-open.
+The radio station almost exclusively broadcasts either Syriza views or the views of radical and anarchist groups to the left of Syriza.

-Most media outlets provide a fair and balanced coverage of the range of different political positions.
-However, private media are more selective in their reporting and many are sensationalist.
-Today, relevant media outlets obviously include new social media, which played a major role in promoting the "no" vote in the July 2015 national referendum.
+Private media are also selective in their reporting and many are sensationalist.
+Relevant media outlets obviously include new social media, which played a major role in promoting the "no" vote in the July 2015 national referendum.
 The "no" vote won by 61%.
-Incidentally, in the same referendum almost all private media had supported the "yes" vote, which indicates that a large share of Greek public opinion falls under the radar of these media outlets.
+Incidentally, in the same referendum almost all private media had supported the "yes" vote, which indicates that a large share of Greek public opinion falls under the radar of social media outlets.